sjdv1982/cloudless/nginx/README.md

 - You can launch it as follows: `docker run --rm --name nginx-cloudless-container -p 80:80 -v $(pwd)/nginx.conf:/etc/nginx/nginx.conf:ro nginx`
 - Alternatively, build the Docker image with `docker build -t nginx-cloudless . `
 - Then, you can launch it as `docker run --rm --name nginx-cloudless-container -p 80:80 nginx-cloudless`
+- In both cases, add a detach (`-d`) option if you don't want to keep the shell open.

 ## Option B: adding Cloudless to an existing nginx server